Damien Richardson (American football)

-Damien A. Richardson (born April 3, 1976) is a former safety in the National Football League.
-He played his entire career for the Carolina Panthers from 1998–2004.
+Damien A. Richardson (born April 3, 1976) is an American former professional football safety in the National Football League (NFL).
+He played his entire career for the Carolina Panthers from 1998 to 2004.
 He played college football at Arizona State.

 While playing at Arizona State, Richardson received a Woody Hayes National Scholar-Athlete Award.
 He was also honored as a National Football Foundation Hall Scholar-Athlete, and was a GTE Academic All-District VIII selection.
 As a senior in 1997, Richardson was a Second-team All-Pac-10 member.

+Richardson was selected in the sixth round of the 1998 NFL draft.
 Richardson's career with the Panthers was ended by serious injuries to his neck and knee.
-He subsequently attended medical school, completed a master's degree in public health at Harvard University, and is an orthopedic physician at Banner – University Medical Center.
+He subsequently attended medical school at the University of California, San Francisco, completed a master's degree in public health at Harvard University, and is an orthopedic physician at Banner – University Medical Center.